upchui/proxmox-load-balancer/README.md

 Please consider leaving a star if you find this script useful.
 Your feedback and feature requests are always welcome.

 This application can be deployed as a Docker container for easy management and scaling.
+You can find the source code for the script on https://github.com/upchui/proxmox-load-balancer and the Docker images are available on https://hub.docker.com/r/thealhu/proxmox-load-balancer.

 ## Features